-If you’re looking to help yourself or someone you love struggling with drug or alcohol abuse in Houston, TX, Rehabs.com houses a comprehensive online catalog of private inpatient facilities, as well as a wealth of other alternatives.
-We can support you in finding drug and alcohol addiction treatment facilities for a variety of addictions.
-Search for a great rehab program in Houston now, and launch on the road to recovery.
+If you’re looking to help yourself or someone you love struggling with drug or alcohol abuse in Houston, TX, Rehabs.com houses a comprehensive online catalog of private clinics, as well as a host of other options.
+We can help you locate drug and alcohol abuse treatment clinics for a variety of addictions.
+Search for a highly-rated rehab center in Houston now, and launch on the path to sobriety.

 Texas ranks 34th in treatment centers servicing/accepting access to Recovery (ATR) vouchers per 100,000 residents.
 One spot better is New York, ranked 33 in the U.S. One spot worse is New Jersey, ranked 35 in the U.S.